cacheMon/Lazy-Promotions/README.md

 ```
 sudo apt install python3-redis python3-psutil
 ```
-Commands above need to be run on all nodes.
+Above commands need to be run on all nodes.
 You can utilize `pssh` or `clush` to do that.
 For the manager nodes.
 You need to set up redis-server with `redis.sh` available on the [distComp](https://github.com/1a1a11a/distComp) repository.

 2. We provide systemd service for distComp so that you can start/stop/restart easily.